6th Cycle Event Dates:

 A: All practice areas including acute care adults and pediatrics; early intervention; geriatrics; inpatient rehabilitation; home health pediatrics and adults; mental health; NICU; outpatient adults, neuro, orthopedics, pediatrics; school-based; skilled nursing; and other areas of practice.
 Non-clinical areas such as academia, advocacy, entrepreneurship, leadership, policy, research, telehealth, and other non-clinical areas will also be available for mentorship.

-Q: How long is each Cycle?
+Q: How long is the Sixth Cycle?

-Q: How will mentors and mentees interact, and what is required during the program?
+Q: How will mentors and mentees interact?

 Q: How will I be paired with a mentor that has similar professional experience so that it’s easier for us to connect?